 Wrapping it up

-Some of the tips we have discussed will require that you act tough or be stern with your children.
+Some of these car safety tips for kids we have discussed will require that you act tough or be stern with your children.
 You have to understand the risks and the consequences of their actions, if they are old enough to understand.

 The good news is that children are trainable.
 You should also be on the lookout; don’t rely on their ability to follow instructions or remember the warnings.